VirtusLab/gpki/README.md

 git clone git@github.com:VirtusLab/gpki.git
 cd gpki
 python3 -m pip install -r requirements.txt
-python3 setup.py install --user
+sudo python3 -m pip install .
 ```

 You are all set and ready to use _GPKI_

 ### Getting started
-It's worth to mention, at this point Certificate Authority should already create git repository to keep users public keys.
+The prerequisite is having a dedicated git repository with appropriate security settings set up (i.e. only trusted users should be allowed to push changes to master branch).

 When run for the first time, the user will be asked for a link to the git repository.
-Encryption requires at least one unexpired `identity` created on the machine in use.
-It will become the message signatory.
+Every message is encrypted and signed by one of the locally created identities.

-Create identity with:
+To create one, use:

 `gpki identity <name> [--email <email>] [--description <description>]`